PKDT-93/Full-Stack-Jewelery-Store/README.md

 2. Once you have created the virtual environment type `source env/bin/activate` in terminal to activate the virtual environment.

 3. Once you are in the virutal environment type `python -m pip install Django` in terminal to install the Django framework.

-This project requires `django-bootstrap-v5` in order to run, you may install any dependencies by typing `pip install (dependency name)`.
+4. This project requires `django-bootstrap-v5` & `pymysql` in order to run, you may install any dependencies by typing `pip install (dependency name)`.
 To see all dependencies, please view the `requirements.txt` file.

 4. To run the server type `python manage.py runserver`.